VickySharma13916/FoodQuill/README.md

 - Client Side Routing {When the html pages comes from frontend side component via routing}
 - Server Side Routing {when the page comes from the server side with network call}

+# Redux Toolkit
+    -Install @reduxjs/toolkit and react-redux
+    -Build our store
+    -Connect our store to our app
+    -slice (cartSlice)
+    -Dispatch(action)
+    -Selector